uaraven/semblance/docs/manual.md

 Release Functions
 =================

   Semblance probably includes more special forms than Common Lisp.
 That's done mostly for efficiency and sometimes to avoid complex parameter processing.
 Some of the special forms may later be rewritten as functions or macros in standard library.

+  For the user of the language it should not matter whether operation is implemented as special form, function or a macro.

   **PRINTLN**